crdant/governance-lab/docs/04-setup-team.md

   It is managed by TMC and in `$PLATFORM_WORKSPACE`, and the service account that runs Concourse has access to secrets within it.
 * A namespace `tbs-project-${TEAM}` in the shared cluster for TBS builds and build artifacts.
-Like the Concourse secrets namespace it's in `$PLATFORM_WORKSPACE` and managed by TMC.
+This one is technically part of the platform, but we put it in the `${ENVIRONMENT}-${TEAM}` workspace for access control purposes.

 ## Validate Setup